-Web Page Item Description Activate Relay During Night Ring Check this box to activate the relay for as long as a Night Ring tone is ringing.
+Web Page Item Description Activate Relay During Ring When selected, the relay will be activated for as long as the call is active.
+NOTE : When the phone is set to Auto Answer , it will not ring and this option does nothing.
+Activate Relay During Night Ring Check this box to activate the relay for as long as a Night Ring tone is ringing.
 Activate Relay While Call Active When selected, the relay will be activated for as long as the call is active.
 Activate Relay on Button Press When selected, the relay will be activated when the Call Button is pressed.
 Relay on Button Press Timeout (in seconds) Type the desired time (in seconds) that you want the relay to activate after the Call Button is pressed (1 character limit).
 Miscellaneous Settings Auto-Answer Incoming Calls When selected, the device will automatically answer incoming calls.
 When Auto Answer is Off, the device will play a ringtone through the Intercom speaker until someone presses the button.
 Button and Keypad Lit when Idle When selected, the Call Button remains lit when idle.
 Button Brightness (0-255) Type the desired button brightness level (0-255).
 Play Ringback Tone When selected, you will hear a ringback tone while making a call.
 Test Audio Click on the Test Audio button to do an audio test.
 When the Test Audio button is pressed, you will hear a voice message for testing the device audio quality and volume.
 Test Microphone Click on the Test Microphone button to do a microphone test.
 When the Test Microphone button is pressed, the following occurs: 1.
 The device will immediately start recording 3 seconds of audio.
 2. The device will beep (indicating the end of recording).
 3. The device will play back the recorded audio.
 Test Relay Click on the Test Relay button to do a relay test.
 Start Button Test Click on the Start Button Test button to do a button test.
 When pressed, the button text will change to Stop Button Test and in this mode, pressing the button will play test audio.
 Also, pressing this button puts the device into a mode where it will play audio as the buttons are pressed.
 For buttons 0 through 9 it will play the audio file for that number.
 For buttons , #, and the Call Button, it will play the appropriate DTMF tones.
 Save Click the Save button to save your configuration settings.
-Saro Note: You need to reboot for changes to take effect.
-Reboot Click on the Reboot button to reboot the system.
+Note : You need to reboot for changes to take effect.